Mahatma Gandhi University, West Bengal: Founding

-In 2017, The University was established by the Government of West Bengal in through The Purba Medinipur University Act, 2017 passed by the West Bengal Legislative Assembly.
+In 2017, The university was established by the Government of West Bengal in through The Purba Medinipur University Act, 2017 passed by the West Bengal Legislative Assembly.
 As per The Purba Medinipur University Act, 2017, the university was established as "Purba Medinipur University".
-But, The Purba Medinipur University Act, 2017 was amended and the new name of the university was given as Mahatma Gandhi University by The Purba Medinipur University (amendmend) Act, 2018.
+However, the act was amended and the new name of the university renamed to Mahatma Gandhi University by The Purba Medinipur University (amendment) Act, 2018.
 Chief Minister Mamata Banerjee laid the foundation stone of the university campus on 2 October 2018.

 The cost of building the necessary infrastructure in the campus of the university was estimated at 105 crore rupees.
 The Department of Public Works (West Bengal) has identified the land in Bamunia, Mahishadal and started the process of constructing the university building.
 The contractor company involved in the construction work claimed that they completed work worth 20 crores, but were paid 8 crores.
 In this situation, the Department of Public Works (West Bengal) ordered to stop the work.
 The construction of the boundary wall of the twenty-acre campus started in 2019, but due to lack of funds, the work stopped by April 2022.

 In 2020, the university started admissions of students and classes.
 But as the construction work of the academic building was not completed, the students were started in Mahishadal Raj College.

 Organisation and administration

 Governance

 The highest authority of Mahatma Gandhi University is the Court.
 All administrative functions are conducted through the Court.
-It consists of a total of 39 members including Chancellor, Vice-Chancellor, Secretary to the Finance Department of the Government of West Bengal and the Chairman of the West Bengal State Higher Education Council or his nominee; Out of whom there are 9 ex-officio members, 24 as representatives of University departments and affiliated colleges, 5 as nominated members and 1 specially invited member.
+It consists of a total of 39 members including Chancellor, Vice-Chancellor, Secretary to the Finance Department of the Government of West Bengal and the Chairman of the West Bengal State Higher Education Council or his nominee.
+There are 9 ex-officio members, 24 as representatives of University departments and affiliated colleges, 5 as nominated members and 1 specially invited member.
 The members of the Court monitor the operation of the university, its affiliated colleges and the university's funding.
 Chandradipa Ghosh was appointed as the Vice-Chancellor of Mahatma Gandhi University on 16 March 2023.
-The University is financed by grants from the Government of West Bengal and the University Grants Commission.
+The university is financed by grants from the Government of West Bengal and the University Grants Commission.